 If you value employment equality law or advise on same, this is an essential CPD learning opportunity.

 Join our speakers, including two Senior Counsel, three leading Junior Counsel, and a senior employment partner at Ireland’s only employment equality law update for experienced legal and HR practitioners.

 Why is this event important for YOU?

-As an employment law practitioner, other representative at tribunals or seasoned HR professional you have to keep up-to-date with developments in this area if you are to defend or pursue cases successfully.
+As an employment law practitioner, other representative at hearings or seasoned HR professional you have to keep up to date with developments in this area if you are to defend or pursue cases successfully.
 You need to know what has changed in order to give the latest, practical and correct advice.

 Speakers will concentrate on important case law and useful arguments; the ratio and how these decisions impact on existing law.
 They will also provide detailed notes, practical templates and advice to all delegates.

 - Know the latest developments in employment equality laws affecting Irish workplaces.

 - Be able to advise on these developments and have detailed reference notes.